2021–22 Tweede Divisie: U21 play-offs

 Since Jong Volendam finished as the lowest reserve team in the regular league season, they had to play a promotion-relegation play-offs tie against the champions of the Under-21 league, Almere City U21, for a spot in the 2022–23 Tweede Divisie.

 Derde Divisie promotion/relegation playoffs

 Since Kozakken Boys and GVVV finished 16th and 17th respectively, they will have to play relegation playoffs against teams from the Derde Divisie for one spot in the 2022–23 Tweede Divisie.
+That means at least one team will be relegated from the Tweede Divisie through playoffs.